-In accordance with 40 CFR 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible; therefore, based on this analysis, the permit holder has received an 15 year schedule of compliance for the design and construction of a land application system.
+In accordance with 40 CFR 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible; therefore, based on this analysis, the permit holder has received a four (4) year schedule to meet E. coli and a 15 year schedule of compliance for the design and construction of a land application system.
 The affordability of these new requirements is based on the City's ability to pay off existing debt (7 years), build financial savings and receive partial grant funding for the design and construction of the wastewater treatment improvements.
 The following suggested milestones can be used by the permittee as a timeline toward compliance with new permit requirements.
 Once the permit holder's engineer has completed facility design with actual costs associated with permit compliance, it may be necessary for the permit holder to request additional time within the schedule of compliance.
 The Department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.